Avivar101/anime_video_downloader/README.md

 # Multiple anime downloader
- A script for downloading multiple episodes of anime from Gogoanime
+ A simple python script for downloading multiple episodes of anime from Gogoanime

 ## Usage